Miller v. Jenkins: Background

 In 2000, two women, Janet Jenkins and Lisa Miller of Rutland, Vermont, entered into a civil union in Vermont following the passage of civil union legislation earlier that year.
 Each changed her surname to Miller-Jenkins.
 In 2002, Lisa gave birth to a child conceived through artificial insemination, whom the couple named Isabella Miller-Jenkins.
 The couple separated in 2003, due to Miller accusing Jenkins of exposing Isabella to sexually explicit material, and possible sexual abuse.
 This triggered a protracted legal battle over the custody of Isabella.

 Isabella Miller was 18 years old as of April 2020.
-In January, 2021, Lisa Miller turned herself in to the U.S. Embassy in Managua and was sent to the Federal Detention Center in Miami.
+In January, 2021, Lisa Miller turned herself in to the U.S. Embassy in Managua, Nicaragua, and was sent to the Federal Detention Center in Miami.

 In February, 2021, Isabella Miller filed written and signed affidavits requesting legal removal from the 2012 civil lawsuit filed by Jenkins.
 In the documents, Isabella stated in her own words that she was and remains "happy, safe, healthy and[...]well cared for" who currently remains in Nicaragua of her own free will.
 She also stated that “[a]ll the attorneys who purport to represent me and my wishes are acting contrary to my wishes and desires and in (a) way to further a cause that is the exact opposite of what my desires and wishes as their client in fact are[.]"